hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

 **Results for Sample Data**
-* Depends on computer capacity; we also provide results using the sample data.
+* Depends on computer capacity; we also provide results and corresponding STATA log files.
-  - `Fixed_Effects_Linear_Model_Estimates.csv` contains the results of the estimation for OLS with and without FEs.
+  * Log files:
-  - `Within_Between_Variation.smcl` contains the log file for running the Between and Within variations of the key variables.
+    - ReplicateLog_Within_Between_Variation: contains the log file for running the Between and Within variations of the key variables.
+    - ReplicateLog_OLS_FE_adjHT: contains the log file of the estimation for OLS with and without FEs and adjusted Hausman-Taylor.
-  - `Post_regularization_LASSO_Linear_Model_Estimates.csv` contains the results of the estimation for the Post-regularization LASSO linear model.
+    - ReplicateLog_PRL_Linear: contains the log file of the estimation for the PRL linear model.
-  - `DML_LASSO_Linear_Model_Estimates.csv` contains the results of the estimation for the double machine learning (DML) LASSO linear model.
+    - ReplicateLog_DML_Linear: contains the log file of the estimation for the DML linear model.
-  - `Fixed_Effects_Poisson_Model_Estimates.csv` contains the results of the estimation for the Poisson model with and without FEs.
+    - ReplicateLog_Poisson_FE: contains the log file of the estimation for Poisso regression with and without FEs.
-  - `Post_regularization_LASSO_Poisson_Model_Estimates.csv` contains the results of the estimation for the Post-regularization LASSO Poisson model.
+    - ReplicateLog_PRL_Poisson: contains the log file of the estimation for the PRL Poisson model.
-  - `DML_LASSO_Poisson_Model_Estimates.csv` contains the results of the estimation for DML LASSO Poisson model.
+    - ReplicateLog_DML_Poisson: contains the log file of the estimation for the DML Poisson model.

+  * csv files:
+    - RDPatentFE_FE_OLS_adjHT_estimates.csv
+    - RDPatentFE_PRL_Linear_estimates.csv
+    - RDPatentFE_DML_Linear_estimates.csv
+    - RDPatentFE_Poisson_FE_estimates.csv
+    - RDPatentFE_PRL_Poisson_estimates.csv
+    - RDPatentFE_DML_Poisson_estimates.csv

 **Software**
 - The STATA version to fully implement the replicate code is: STATA 17.